GammaZero: Learning To Guide POMDP Belief Space Search With Graph Representations: GammaZero

+\item $\phi_{\text{support}}(e_{ij})$ is a categorical discretization of $\phi_{\text{belief}}$ into consensus levels: \textit{unanimous} ($>95\%$), \textit{strong} ($70$--$95\%$), \textit{weak} ($30$--$70\%$), or \textit{split} ($<30\%$).
+Both features derive from the same aggregated particle support, but the categorical version serves as an inductive bias that provides the network with explicit signal for patterns such as ``split support suggests information-gathering actions are valuable.''
+For example, if $\phi_{\text{belief}} = 0.72$ for IsGood(rock1), then $\phi_{\text{support}}$ is \textit{strong}; a nearby value of $0.68$ would instead be \textit{weak}, making the transition salient even though the continuous values are close.
+A sufficiently expressive GNN could learn such boundaries from $\phi_{\text{belief}}$ alone, but the categorical feature makes these patterns easier to learn from limited training data. \end{itemize}

 This rich edge representation serves three critical functions.
-First, it encodes \textbf{belief-weighted relationships}---the edge weight between a predicate instance and its arguments directly represents how strongly this relationship is believed to hold.
-Second, it captures \textbf{action-specific context}---edges from check actions to rocks encode observation accuracy based on distance, while edges from sample actions encode co-location requirements.
+First, it encodes \textbf{belief-weighted relationships}---the edge weight between an attribute and its value directly represents how strongly this relationship is believed to hold.
+Second, it captures \textbf{action-specific context}---edges from check actions to objects encode observation accuracy based on distance, while edges from sample actions encode co-location requirements.
 Third, it provides \textbf{particle support metadata} that distinguishes between confident beliefs (high support from many particles) and uncertain hypotheses (support from few particles), enabling the model to reason about both the magnitude and confidence of beliefs.

-This graph construction is domain-agnostic---the same principles apply whether representing robot localization, partially observable games, or information gathering tasks.
-The model learns to interpret the structural patterns (e.g., ``high entropy on predicate nodes connected to an action indicates information-gathering value'') rather than domain-specific features, enabling powerful transfer learning across problem instances of vastly different scales within the same domain.
+This graph construction applies broadly to object-centric POMDPs domains where the state can be decomposed into discrete entities with attributes and relational structure between them (e.g., spatial adjacency, prerequisite dependencies).
+The model learns to interpret structural patterns (e.g., ``high entropy on attribute nodes connected to an action indicates information-gathering value'') rather than domain-specific features, enabling transfer learning across problem instances of vastly different scales within the same domain.